niftynei/droidtalks/drawables/drawables.md

 ![left|fit] (jamie.jpg)

-^ Hi, I'm Lisa I work at Etsy on the Android team.
-That's Jamie who works with me and he helped me put together this talk.
-He wasn’t able to make it out to New York today to present with me.

-^ We both work at Etsy, the online market for handmade and vintage goods that we make together.
+^ To start, I’d like to introduce myself and my collaborator and co-worker Jamie Huson.
+We both work at Etsy on the Android apps.
+Etsy the online market for handmade and vintage goods that we make together.

+^ Jamie wasn’t able to make it out to New York to present with me today, so it’s my pleasure to be presenting on behalf of both of us.

+—

+#[fit]Drawables!

-^ Today, I’m talking about Drawables.
-The inspiration from this talk comes from another very good talk that Cyril Mottier gave on Mastering Android Drawables at Devoxx 2013.
-This talk aims to build on what Cyril laid out and go a bit more in-depth into the APIs / how to actually implement a custom drawable, and how they relate to a View’s measurement/layout/draw cycles.
-If you haven’t seen it yet, I highly recommend checking it out.
+^ So let’s talk about Drawables.
+The inspiration from this talk comes from Cyril Mottier’s excellent Mastering Android Drawables talk at Devoxx 2013.
+Today we’ll pick up a bit from where Cyril left off and take a deep dive into the specifics of the drawables APIs.
+We’ll talk about how they relate to a View’s measurement/layout/draw cycles, and then go over where Drawables are headed for L.

 ^ So let’s get started.